Erudika/paraio.org/src/monolite/partials/016-elasticsearch.md

 **Now part of the [para-search-elasticsearch](https://github.com/erudika/para-search-elasticsearch) plugin (v1.25).**

 Elasticsearch is the right choice as the search engine for Para in production.
-It supports Elasticsearch v5 and uses the TCP `TransportClient` by default.
-Support for the high-level REST HTTP client is expected when ES v6 is released.
+It supports Elasticsearch v6+ and uses either the TCP `TransportClient` or the high level REST client (default).

+> Use of the transport client is no longer recommended as it will be deprecated in Elasticsearch 7.x.

 The `Search` interface is implemented in the `ElasticSearch` class.